 If you’re the owner of a new business, you may have heard about filing what is known as a “DBA,” which stands for “Doing Business As.”
-This legal term can be compared to “LLC” or “S-Corp” because it refers to yet another form of registration for businesses.
+This legal term can be compared to “LLC” or “S-Corp” because it refers to another form of business registration.
 Unless you’re a lawyer, you’ve probably never heard of a DBA before.
 Take a number.
 But depending on your state, city, county, or type of business, you may be legally required to file a DBA.

 In this guide, we’ll answer these common questions and more:

 - What Is a DBA?

 - Why Should I File for a DBA?

 - Which Types of Businesses Need a DBA?

 - How Do I File For a DBA?

 - What Happens After I File For a DBA?

 When you start a business, the business’s legal name automatically becomes the person’s full name or entity who owns it.
 That’s just the way local governments keep records of companies.
 Even though the business Steven Clark created is called “Steven’s Pasta,” the business’s legal name will be “Steven Clark” until a DBA is filed.